 More than that, the owner may set the date of the key invalidation in the past.
 In this case, even if the intruder had a chance to perform some operations (post messages, delete them etc.) before the hack was revealed, these operations may be undone.

-A transaction is considered invalid if and only if at least one of these conditions is false:
+A transaction is considered invalid if and only if at least one of these conditions is true:

 Anybody can run a naming server, and a node may select from these servers on the basis of latency, uptime, trust or any other considerations.
 If you don’t trust any naming server, you can always run your own - that’s why naming servers have almost no reason to provide incorrect information to the nodes.
-The rare occasions of fraud will be quickly revealed.
+Rare occasions of forgery will be quickly revealed.

 Moera clients may also use naming servers to get the information about signing keys and to verify signatures on the client side.